ISAITB/docs-tdl/source/testcase/index.rst

     **GITB software support:** The test case ``type`` must currently be set to "CONFORMANCE" (the default value) as the "INTEROPERABILITY" type is not supported.
 Finally, the ``version``, ``authors``, ``published`` and ``lastModified`` values are recorded but never used or displayed.

+.. index:: namespaces (Test case)
-.. index:: Namespaces (Test cases)
+.. index:: ns (Test case namespaces)
 .. _test-case-namespaces:

 Namespaces